espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Claim Undead.md

 **Success** The target is [[Stunned 1]] as it fights off your commands.

-**Failure** The target becomes [[Controlled]] by you and follows your orders.
+**Failure** The target becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Controlled]] by you and follows your orders.
 It (or the creature previously controlling it) can attempt a new Will save at the end of each of its turns, and the spell ends on a success.
 If you issue an obviously self-destructive order, the target doesn't act until you issue a new order.

 **Critical Failure** As failure, but the target (or the creature previously controlling it) receives a new save only if yo give it a new order that is against its nature.